auticus/Unity3rdPersonDemo/Assets/Code/ReadMe.txt

 ADDING WEAPON LOGIC TO ENEMY
 One thing different, he's got a rigid body on the sword collider game object.
 Apparently both objects need that to detect collisions?
 I have since corrected this and added rigid body  kinematics to the weapon colliders as well.

+RAGDOLLING
+1) find your player object
+>> right click the object >> 3D Object >> Ragdoll
+The Ragdoll wizard comes up.
+Assign the bones to the slots as needed in the prefab.

+At this point after Create -> the ragdoll will be active and needs turned off until the player dies.

+Edit >> Settings >> Tags and Layers >> Create a Player and Ragdoll layer Edit >> Settings >> Physics >> Change the layers so that we know which layers collide with which layers
+>>>> Default collides with ragdoll, player, default
+>>>> Ragdoll collides with Ragdoll

+Now in prefab
+Go at top and get all rigid bodies.
+Assign all the player body parts to layer Ragdoll.
+Assign all the player body parts to TAG Ragdoll as well.
+(note just the object not all the children) assign Player gameobject (just that object) to Player layer.

+Ragdoll.cs was created to enable and disable these.
+These are then referenced in the state machines and can be toggled via the dead states.